 on a Form 2 as prescribed in The Applications and Decisions Regulations

-A copy of the application should be sent to any other interested party i.e. the debtor and/or specific or all creditors, advising of their right to make representation to the Trustee Supervision team within 14 days of the date of the application.
+A copy of the application should be sent to any other interested party i.e. the debtor and/or specific or all creditors, advising of their right to make representation to the Supervision team within 14 days of the date of the application.

 Receipt of the application

-The trustee supervision team may make any necessary enquiries of the applicant or any person making representation.
+The Supervision team may make any necessary enquiries of the applicant or any person making representation.
 Any request will be made in writing and specify the time period under which the information, evidence or documentation must be provided.

 If satisfied there is a good reason, the team may require any person making an application, or making representations: